Never watch Netflix with subtitles

 why language is a product of the brains and bodies we have

-Rather language in its truest sense is something embodied and largely unconscious.
-This means that the language, and languages, that we have are a product of the kind of bodies and brains that we have as humans.
-And the language that we have wouldn’t exist in the way it does, without the bodies and brains that we have.
-This is what the past 50 years of cognitive science research has very convincingly revealed, and is commonly referred to as the embodied cognition view of mind, meaning, and language.
+Language in its truest sense is something embodied and largely unconscious.
+This means that the languages we have are a product of the kind of bodies and brains that we have as humans.
+The language we speak wouldn't exist in the way it does without the bodies and brains that we have.
+This is what the past 50 years of cognitive science research has convincingly revealed, commonly referred to as the embodied cognition view of mind, meaning, and language.

 Academically and culturally, the full implications of the embodied cognition view of language are still being absorbed.
-And it has has deep implications for understanding the nature of language and language learning.
+And it has deep implications for understanding the nature of language and language learning

 Subtitles: handicapping the brain and body

-So when we switch on subtitles on Netflix, we switch on a much more recently adapted ability in the brain, our ability to identify symbols — written language.
-But at the same time we turn off, or at least block, a large part of our unconscious brain, much older, for visual, auditory, and spatial perception, that detect movement, body kinetics, body language, facial and emotional expression, coupled to the tone, rhythm, and intonation of voice, and other vital contextual information.
+So when we switch on subtitles on Netflix, we activate a more recently evolved ability in the brain — our ability to identify symbols, written language.
+But at the same time, we turn off, or at least block, a large part of our unconscious brain.
+This older, deeper brain processing includes visual, auditory, and spatial perception that detects movement, body kinetics, body language, facial and emotional expression, coupled with the tone, rhythm, and intonation of voice, and other vital contextual information.

 Subtitles literally handicap our brain for processing and understanding spoken language.

-To emphasise this point further, just think that when we communicate in a language we create sounds using our vocal cords, the muscle structures in our throats and neck.
-When we talk, we engage facial muscles that form complex expressions that convey our underlying psycho-emotive state.
-The tone and rhythm of our voices is also rich with information, whether we are being serious, ironic, humorous, or if we’re angry, happy, resentful, and much more emotional content.
-Our body kinetics and body language show a great deal about our internal state, our relationship to others, and our underlying intentions.
-Layered into this are an array of contextual cues too.
+To emphasize this point further, think about what happens when we communicate in a language.
+We create sounds using our vocal cords, the muscle structures in our throats and neck.
+When we talk, we engage facial muscles that form complex expressions conveying our underlying psycho-emotional state.
+The tone and rhythm of our voices is rich with information— whether we're being serious, ironic, humorous, angry, happy, resentful, and much more emotional content.
+Our body kinetics and body language reveal a great deal about our internal state, our relationship to others, and our underlying intentions.
+Layered into this are an array of contextual cues.
 In this way we can see just how language is embodied.

 All this richness of information that we unconsciously pick up on and process is mostly lost when we have subtitles switched on.
-We can’t watch the action and behaviour on screen with our full attention and unconscious awareness, when we are distracted by subtitles, no matter how good we think we are at watching with subtitles.
+We can't watch the action and behavior on screen with our full attention and unconscious awareness when we're distracted by subtitles, no matter how good we think we are at multitasking.

 This effect is worse when we have subtitles switched on in our own language.
-As then our brain is not only reading but contextualising, referencing, and inferring in our first language.
-Yet, when subtitles are in English (the target language), while the effect is not as degenerative, subtitles-on still blocks our brain and body from fully immersing in the experience of watching.
+Then our brain is not only reading but contextualizing, referencing, and inferring in our first language.
+When subtitles are in English (the target language), while the effect is not as degenerative, subtitles still block our brain and body from fully immersing in the experience of watching.

 Being immersed in watching: learning from kids